Quantum Dynamical and isotopic effects for Hydrogen isotopes scattering at W(110) surface: Results

-The above-mentioned quantum effects arise due to the small mass of hydrogen.
+The above-mentioned discrepancies between the classical and quantum predictions arise due to the small mass of hydrogen.
 One may wonder, thus, whether they will persist if one considers the heavier isotopes of hydrogen.
-Moreover, if the resonance mechanisms described above are correct, they should also appear for D and T. Note that the diffractional energies for D and T scale as $m_{\rm H}/m_i $, while the vibrational ones scale approximately with $\sqrt{m_{\rm H}/m_i}$ (see appendix~\ref{app:vib}), with $i= {\rm D, T}$.
-In Fig.~\ref{fig:stickisotopes} the absorption probability as a function of $E_{\rm in}$ for H, D and T is shown in panels a), b) and c), respectively.
-The first thing that one can observe is that, due to the larger density of states at the surface for D and T, they approach faster to the classical limit in terms of $E_{\rm in}$: what is reflected in a smoother curve for the higher incident energies.
-The region where the QD results are similar to the classical behaviour is displaced to lower values of $E_{\rm in}$ as mass increases.
+Moreover, if the resonance mechanisms described above are correct, they should also appear for D and T. Note that the diffraction energies for D and T scale as $m_{\rm H}/m_i $, while the vibrational ones scale approximately with $\sqrt{m_{\rm H}/m_i}$ (see appendix~\ref{app:vib}), with $i= {\rm D, T}$.
+In Fig.~\ref{fig:stickisotopes} the absorption probability as a function of $E_{\rm in}$ for H, D and T is shown in panels (a), (b) and (c), respectively.
+The first thing that one can observe is that, due to the larger density of states at the surface for D and T, they approach faster to the classical limit in terms of $E_{\rm in}$.
+This is reflected in a smoother curve for the higher incident energies.
+The region where the QD results are similar to the classical behavior is displaced to lower values of $E_{\rm in}$ as mass increases.
 For the case of H, differences in the absorption probability between the classical and quantum methods larger than 10\% appear for $E_{\rm in}<$~180~meV.
 For deuterium such large differences appear only for $E_{\rm in}<$~100~meV.
-Finally for the case of T, clear deviations between the classical and quantum predictions appear only for values of the incident energy lower than 70~meV.
-Further, the expected diffraction resonances for D and T appear at very low energies, which renders their computation difficult.
-On the other hand, SAR processes as well as their combination with DMSAR seem to compose the regions where resonances are stronger for both D and T.
+Finally, for the case of T, clear deviations between the classical and quantum predictions appear only for values of the incident energy lower than 70~meV.
+Further, the expected diffraction resonances for D and T appear at very low energies, where computing the absorption curve is particularly challenging.
+On the other hand, focused SAR processes as well as their combination with DMSAR seem to compose the regions where resonances are stronger for both D and T.